raspberrypilearning/count-the-creatures/en/step_3.md

 --- task ---

-Add in three more `touching color`{:class="block3sensing"} blocks, and use the colour picker to select a different area on the paper, or change the lighting in your room a little and select the colours.
+Add in three more `touching color`{:class="block3sensing"} blocks, and use the colour picker to select a different area on the paper, or change the lighting in your room a little and select the colours:

 ![image of target sprite](images/target-sprite.png)